 Elyse Moy is a third-year law student from McLean, Virginia.
 She graduated from William and Mary with a degree in Linguistics and Japanese.
 During her 1L summer she interned at the US Department of Justice, Civil Rights Division.
 In her free time she enjoys watching movies, visiting museums, and finding new coffee and tea shops.
 Interests: Civil Rights; Racial Justice; Language Access.

 Cassondra (Cj) Murphy is a third-year law student from Syracuse, New York.
 She attended American University, majoring in CLEG—communications, legal studies, economics and government.
 Cj spent her 1L summer at the U.S. Attorney’s Office for the Eastern District of Virginia in Alexandria and her 2L summer at Lambda Legal.
-She will also be externing with the Senator Sheldon Whitehouse’s staff on the Senate Judiciary Committee her 3L fall.
+She recently completed an externship with Senator Sheldon Whitehouse’s staff on the Senate Judiciary Committee during her 3L fall.
 After graduation, Cj plans to return to Washington, D.C. to work in the federal government or for a non-profit.
 Interests: Intersection of Law and Policy; Human Trafficking; Sexual Assault; Child Exploitation; Wrongful Convictions.

 Josh Myers, a third-year law student, spent this past summer in the Washington, D.C. office of Nelson, Mullins, Riley & Scarborough LLC.
 A native of Little Mountain, S.C., he served as social chair of the Black Law Students Association and alumni co-chair with the Program in Law & Public Service.
 He is also a member of the Virginia Law & Business Review and serves as Development Editor.
 He has served as a law clerk with the U.S. Attorney’s Office for the District of South Carolina.
 His pro bono activities include work for the S.C.
 House of Representatives Judiciary Committee and the S.C.
 Senate Judiciary Committee.
 He graduated magna cum laude with a Bachelor of Music in Cello Performance and a Bachelor of Arts in Political Science from James Madison University in Harrisonburg, Va.
 He also has been a Fellow with the Center for the Study of the Presidency and Congress, focusing his work on federal arts policy.
 He enjoys cooking, running, and exploring museums.
 Interests: Government; Prosecution; Employment Law.